Acupuncture & Chinese Medicine Program Goals & Learning Outcomes

 10. Demonstrate an understanding of contemporary business models and the ability to establish a clinical practice in a private, integrative or community healthcare setting.

-In addition to Learning Objectives #1-10 above, our Doctor of Chinese Medicine students will be able to:
+In addition to Learning Objectives #1-10 above, our D.Ac students will be able to:

 11. Using Chinese medical theory and the Four Examinations, develop a diagnosis that has the detail and sophistication necessary to treat or prevent illness with Chinese herbal medicine and dietary therapy.